LambdaTest/HyperExecute-Playwright-Vanilla-Javascript/README.md

   - node_modules
 ```

 The *testDiscovery* directive contains the command that gives details of the mode of execution, along with detailing the command that is used for test execution.
-Here, we are fetching the list of Feature file scenario that would be further executed using the *value* passed in the *testRunnerCommand*
+Here, we are fetching the list of Test file scenario that would be further executed using the *value* passed in the *testRunnerCommand*

 ```yaml
 testDiscovery: